 Thompson is fine as the romantic interest threatening (but only just) to divert the man from his all consuming training but, even better, is the RnB soundtrack of which the catchier tunes she sings adding a throbbing sexiness to the film.

-Back to Bellew though, as it’s an unusual, but charming, feeling to hear a full-bloodied Scouse accent in a Hollywood blockbuster.
+Back to Bellew though, as it’s unusual, but charming, to hear a full-bloodied Scouse accent in a Hollywood blockbuster.
 Those sing-song cadences and inflections help make him the perfect, sarcastic, foreign antagonist to work Jordan up into a pugilistic frenzy.
 It’s a voice that could make you dance if you listened to it for long enough and leads us to a whopper of an ending – an American winning over what must be a largely Liverpudlian crowd.
 No mean feat!